hdShang/arxiv-daily/docs/cs-CV/2025-05-06/papers/250503703v1-fill-the-gap-quantifying-and-reducing-the-modality-gap-in-image-text.md

 ---
 layout: default
-title: Fill the Gap: Quantifying and Reducing the Modality Gap in Image-Text Representation Learning
+title: "Fill the Gap: Quantifying and Reducing the Modality Gap in Image-Text Representation Learning"
 ---

 # Fill the Gap: Quantifying and Reducing the Modality Gap in Image-Text Representation Learning